 E-books from Pearson Bug Club are allocated to every child from Reception to Year 6.
 These colour banded books are allocated to pupils by their class teacher and are updated regularly as children progress through the colour band scheme.
 Children have access to the e-books during one computer session per week, and during Guided Reading sessions in class too.
 We also strongly encourage children to access their own Bug Club pages from their home computers or tablets or perhaps do so via computers at their local library.

 The subject of English is amongst the most dynamic across the school.
 Every opportunity is taken to embrace language and literature.
 Examples of this are the highly successful event days such as World Book Day, Roald Dahl Day, or National Poetry Day.
-We also hold regular author visits and book signings plus the annual Scholastic Book Fair which provides a huge amount of book resources for our school community.
+We also hold semi-regular author visits and book signings, plus the annual Scholastic Book Fair which provides a huge amount of book resources for our school community.

 We participate – and even win the Barking and Dagenham borough Poetry Competition and have had finalists celebrated in the National Writing competition: Wicked Young Writers.
 There is much to enjoy within this subject area.